‘When we remove ourselves from the busyness, slow down and tune into the natural environment answers emerge.’ Liza Pullman

 Alex has a lovely manner for leading these.
 It's a beautiful, relaxing and calming experience.

 I am the first certified 'Forest Therapy Guide' in South Australia, with the Association of Nature and Forest Therapy Guides and Programs.
-I have also started a collective social enterprise called Nature & Wellbeing Australia with two other guides-in-training in order to offer a more diverse range of locations and activities for nature connection and wellbeing.

 I am also studying a Masters Research project in environmental psychology, specialising in nature and wellbeing.